This post is sponsored by AZO Bladder Control®, but all opinions are my own. Consult your doctor or health care professional for medical advice.

 - Breathe freely as you tighten and relax.

 You’re kegel-ing, baby!
 The Mayo Clinic says kegel exercises can be done during pregnancy or after childbirth to try and prevent urinary incontinence.
 Now that you know how to kegel, aim for at least three sets of 10 kegels per day.
 Remember, they are an invisible exercise so you can do them any time, anywhere!
 Do them at a stoplight.
 Do them washing dishes.
 Do them standing in line at a store.
-Done consistently, the kegel can significantly strengthen your pelvic floor muscles and improve incontinence.
+Done consistently, the kegel can significantly strengthen your pelvic floor muscles and put you back in control.

 2. Engage Your Pelvic Floor Muscles In Pilates-Based Exercises